- What is an item?

 Please note that to make an item public, a ScienceBase user must be a USGS employee or be in the "Publisher" role in ScienceBase.

 There are many additional actions that can be performed on ScienceBase items.
-To access the full Item Actions menu, select "Manage" in the upper right corner.
-Then, select "more..."
+To access the full Item Actions menu, scroll to the bottom of the page or select "Manage Item" in the upper right corner, then select "more..."

-This will bring you to the bottom of the page where you will see the following options:
+At the bottom of the page you will see the following options:

 To move an existing item, select “Move to...”
 Search for the new parent item in the search box or find it using the directory tree.